MichuButAnother/PityBoy/README.md

 See the [wiki](https://github.com/maniek207/PityBoy/wiki)

 # Building
-I am not sure if these instructions works, please let me know.
+~~I am not sure if these instructions works, please let me know.~~ These instruction work 100% for Linux, i'm sure they work for Windows too however i didn't test it yet.

 ### Windows:
 1. Install `MSYS2`